Lessons from four recent FDA decisions in infectious disease

 The use of real-world evidence (RWE) has proven pivotal to research in infectious diseases.
 RWE’s influence is particularly evident in light of COVID-19.
 Amy Abernethy, M.D., Ph.D., Principal Deputy Commissioner at the U.S. Food and Drug Administration (FDA), recently shared that the agency is “approaching the generation of RWE for COVID-19 with a sense of urgency.”

 RWE provides real-time insights to understand the disease landscape, to identify high-risk subgroups and potential therapies, and to establish the infrastructure for assessing the safety and tolerability of novel vaccines.
 In a 2005 guidance, the FDA wrote that “postmarketing safety data collection and risk assessment based on observational data are critical for evaluating and characterizing a product’s risk profile and for making informed decisions on risk minimization.”
-In 2019, RWE played a role in 35 percent of novel drug and biologic approvals (Source: Aetion analysis; FDA approval documents).* For therapeutics and prophylactics that target infectious diseases, six of eight approvals included an RWE study.
-Of those eight approvals, the FDA approved 63 percent, or five of eight, with the help of RWE.
+In 2019, RWE played a role in 37 percent of novel drug and biological product approvals (Source: Aetion analysis; FDA approval documents).* For therapeutics and prophylactics that target infectious diseases, seven of eight approvals included an RWE study.
+Of those eight approvals, FDA approved 63 percent, or five of eight, with the help of RWE.

 In this article, we examine four approvals for products intended to treat or prevent infectious diseases from 2019 that included RWE studies: DENGVAXIA® (Dengue Tetravalent Vaccine, Live), EGATEN™ (triclabendazole), JYNNEOS® (Smallpox and Monkeypox Vaccine, Live, Non-Replicating), and RECARBRIO™ (imipenem, cilastatin, and relebactam).
 These cases highlight how foreign postmarketing data improves our understanding of a product’s risk-benefit profile.